TransactionGPT: Related Work

 \subsection{Deep Learning for Transaction Data}

 Most of the transaction data has rich entity-connectivity and temporal information, which make it suitable for graph or sequential neural encoders.
 The graph-based methods regard the transactions between different entities as edges in a graph (e.g, account-to-account, account-to-merchant).
 Graph Neural network (GNN)-based~\citep{liu2021intention, li2023diga} approaches are used to learn transaction or other entity representations.
-The graph models capture contextual information in transaction networks and ideal for tasks like item recommendation and anomaly detection with transaction data.
-Sequential methods encode a series of transactions along the temporal dimension and leverage RNN~\citep{babaev2019rnn, skalski2023towards} or Transformer~\citep{padhi2021tabular, zhang2023fata, unbox2025behaviorgpt} to encode the transaction sequences.
-The sequential models are either trained in a supervised fashion~\citep{babaev2019rnn} to directly accommodate downstream tasks or together with self-supervised objectives which reconstruct or generate certain transaction properties~\citep{padhi2021tabular, bazarova2024universal, unbox2025behaviorgpt}.
+The graph models capture contextual information in transaction networks and are ideal for tasks like item recommendation and anomaly detection with transaction data.
+Sequential methods encode a series of transactions along the temporal dimension and leverage RNN~\citep{babaev2019rnn, skalski2023towards} or Transformer~\citep{padhi2021tabular, zhang2023fata, unbox2025behaviorgpt, li2025panther, aminian2025fraudtransformer, li2025panther} to encode the transaction sequences.
+The sequential models are either trained in a supervised fashion~\citep{babaev2019rnn, aminian2025fraudtransformer} to directly accommodate downstream tasks or together with self-supervised objectives that reconstruct or generate certain transaction properties~\citep{padhi2021tabular, bazarova2024universal, unbox2025behaviorgpt, li2025panther}.
 The common downstream tasks for sequential modeling of transaction data include classification and regression.

 In this work, we deal with with consumer payment sequences with diverse downstream tasks.
 Therefore, we adopt the sequential modeling paradigm and train the model with self-supervised and supervised objectives.
-We highlight the differences between our work and previous work with sequential transaction encoders~\citep{babaev2019rnn, skalski2023towards, padhi2021tabular, zhang2023fata, unbox2025behaviorgpt} as follows: 1) TGPT is trained on billions of real-world consumer to merchant transaction data and evaluated on different downstream tasks against production models; 2) we propose novel architectures to handle high-dimensional MMTT transaction data from different sources with complex properties, which is very common in industry; 3) we explore how TGPT integrates LLM knowledge and compare TGPT with LLM-based baselines.
+We highlight the differences between our work and previous work with sequential transaction encoders~\citep{babaev2019rnn, skalski2023towards, padhi2021tabular, zhang2023fata, unbox2025behaviorgpt, aminian2025fraudtransformer, li2025panther} as follows: 1) TGPT is trained on billions of real-world consumer-to-merchant transaction data and evaluated on different downstream tasks against production models; 2) instead of using discrete tokens to model transaction property and sequence, TGPT leverages a hybrid approach to encode MMTT data toward optimal information bandwidth between different data dimensions; 3) we explore how TGPT integrates LLM knowledge and compare TGPT with LLM-based baselines.